 Recipient – The person selected by the award committee and approved by the Board of Directors or Regional Director to receive the award.
 The winner of the award.

-Sanctioned Countries – Individuals “ordinarily resident in” sanctioned countries, as defined by the US Government, are not eligible to participate in SPE Award Programs.
+Sanctioned Countries – Individuals “ordinarily resident in” sanctioned countries, as defined by the EU and US Governments, are not eligible to participate in SPE Award Programs.
 Go HERE to learn more.

 Selection – The choosing of a person for an award by the award committee.
 The name of the selected person is recommended to the Board of Directors for approval.

 Student Member – A pre-professional student chapter member currently enrolled as a university student pursuing an undergraduate or graduate degree in petroleum engineering or a related field.
-Except for the Ferguson Medal, student members are not eligible for SPE Awards.
+Student members cannot be nominated for SPE Awards.

 Winner – The person selected by the award committee who is recommended to the board and approved to receive the award.
 Same as recipient.

-Young Professional – SPE member age 35 and under.
+Young Professional – SPE professional member age 35 and under.